s3igo/dassai/README.md

 # Dassai

-Dassai is a command-line tool written in Rust that recursively searches for source code files in specified directories, formats their contents into Markdown code blocks, and outputs them to standard output.
+Dassai is a command-line tool written in Rust that helps prepare source code for AI interactions.

-This tool is intended to format local files for use in LLM prompts or RAG inputs.
+It recursively searches through directories, converts source files into Markdown code blocks, and outputs them to standard output - making it perfect for use with LLM prompts or RAG systems.

 ## What is Dassai?

-Dassai（獺祭）refers to the habit of otters arranging the fish they have caught, and by extension, it means spreading many reference books around when creating poetry or literature.
+The name "Dassai"（獺祭）comes from an interesting Japanese concept.
+It originally described how otters would neatly arrange their caught fish on riverbanks.
+This image evolved to metaphorically represent the scholarly practice of surrounding oneself with reference materials while writing or studying - much like how this tool helps organize code for analysis.

 ## Features

-- Recursively scans specified directories.
+- Recursively explores directories to find source files
-- Can filter by specific file extensions.
+- Filters files by extension to focus on specific languages
-- Outputs source code in Markdown format.
+- Converts source code into clean Markdown format
-- Capable of processing multiple paths at once.
+- Handles multiple input paths simultaneously
-- Ignores files specified in .gitignore by default.
+- Automatically respects .gitignore rules
-    (For more complex queries on files, consider using external tools like [fd](https://github.com/sharkdp/fd).)
+  (Need more advanced file filtering?
+Try using [fd](https://github.com/sharkdp/fd) in combination with Dassai)

 ## Installation